lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_intro.rst

     python driver.py

-If you are running files within Docker with dfnWorks (no mounted volume):
+If you are running files within Docker (no mounted volume):

 .. code-block:: bash